waldronlab/BioAnalyzer/QUICK_START.md

 # 🚀 BugSigDB Analyzer - Quick Start Guide

-Welcome to the reorganized BugSigDB Analyzer!
-This guide will help you get started quickly with the new project structure.
+Welcome to the  BugSigDB Analyzer!
+This guide will help you get started quickly with the project.

 ## 📁 **What Changed?**

-We've reorganized the project to eliminate confusion and improve maintainability:
+The project has been reorganized the project to eliminate confusion and improve maintainability:

-- **`app/`** - All your application code
+- **`app/`** - All the application code
 - **`deployment/`** - All Docker, Nginx, and deployment files
 - **`frontend/`** - All static frontend files
 - **`config/`** - All configuration files